-Organize either your baby's or your older kids clothes in the closet using closet dividers.
+Organize either your baby's or even your older kids' clothes in the closet using closet dividers.
 We love using these free dividers to organize baby's clothes ( 5 different designs to choose from) by size.
-Or use these dividers to organize your children's clothes by day.

 DOWNLOAD FREE KIDS NURSERY CLOSET IDEAS

 The key to getting kids ready and out the door in the morning is to be organized.
 So on Sundays, spend some time organizing each of the kids' clothes for the week.

 If you use a hanging closet organizer that's already labeled with the days, you can not only organize the clothes for each day but also underwear and socks.